unisys12/employee-log/README.md

 ============

 ##Intent
 The intent of this project is to rewrite an existing application from Laravel 4 to Laravel 5.
 The reason I am rewriting, instead of just updating the old project, is purely to gain more experience.
+Not just in development, but deployment and sys admin stuff as well.
+The domain this project will parked on is hosted on Network Solutions, but the project will reside on servers on Heroku.

 ##Usage
 At this time, well.
 There is no usage.
 The project is not done!